nolafs/renaissance-website/site/content/about/_index.md

     - icon: /images/uploads/brainstorm.svg
       text: We are big picture focussed.
       title: Creative
+    - icon: /images/uploads/about-icon-scalable.svg
+      text: From UK to worldwide via central management or local agencies.
+      title: Scalable
+    - icon: /images/uploads/about-icon-clientorienteated.svg
+      text: 'We adapt to your timelines, not vice-versa.'
+      title: Client-orientated
+    - icon: /images/uploads/about-icon-kpi.svg
+      text: We agree & work on KPI’s and ROI where feasible.
+      title: KPI-orientated
 ---
 We believe in ethical communications & transparent support for media in the interest of the client.